 Importance of an Employment Rejection Letter

-When an employment rejection letter provides positive feedback and reasons for not being hired, people gain knowledge.
+People learn when an employment rejection letter provides positive feedback and reasons for not being hired.
 They can reflect and apply the feedback to improve their professionalism.
 Constructive feedback is a form of mentorship that can help people succeed.

 How to Reject an Employee After an Interview